-The 2021-2022 Refugee and Forced Migration Studies cohort would like to welcome you to Oxford University, the Department of International Development, and the Refugee Studies Centre!
+The 2022-2023 Refugee and Forced Migration Studies cohort would like to welcome you to Oxford University, the Department of International Development, and the Refugee Studies Centre!

-Speaking from experience, we have no doubt that you will find your time at Oxford to be both intellectually stimulating and personally enriching.
-The RFMS course will challenge you academically and encourage you to produce quality scholarly research - from the lectures to the extensive reading lists, to individual meetings with supervisors, to informal discussions with peers.
-However, the RFMS course is not only a space for learning; it is also one that fosters friendships, support networks, and mentorships.
-Work hard but also have fun and support each other.
+Speaking from experience, we have no doubt that your time at Oxford will be intellectually stimulating and personally enriching.
+The RFMS course - from lectures and readings to informal discussions - will challenge you academically and encourage you to produce quality scholarly research.
+However, the course is not only a space for learning; it also fosters friendships, support networks, and mentorships.
+Work hard, but also have fun and support each other.

 Because the course is only nine months, it is intense and demanding from the start.
-While you may feel overwhelmed, rest assured from those of us who were in your shoes just one year ago, the course is equally manageable as it is rigorous.

-Here is some advice that we hope you will keep in mind as you start the degree:
+While you may feel overwhelmed, the course is as manageable as it is rigorous.
+Here is some advice keep in mind as you begin: